 Your family member’s keyworker may also be able to give you information and advice about talking to children.

 How can I help with managing symptoms and side effects?

 One of the best ways you can help is by knowing what symptoms your family member might get, and what to do or who to ask for help.

-- Read more detailed information about pancreatic cancer treatment, symptoms and side effects - see links above.
+- Read more detailed information about pancreatic cancer treatment, symptoms and side effects.